 Downed trunks and logs are useful to a variety of smaller creatures such as moles, chipmunks, salamanders, snakes, turtles, frogs and invertebrates.
-The underlying spaces are used for nesting, resting and protection while the elevated parts of the log are used for foraging as well as lookout sites.
+The underlying spaces are used for nesting, resting and protection, while the elevated parts of the log are used for foraging as well as lookout sites.
 The base of the log provides foraging for woodpeckers and other insectivorous birds.
-Once the tree is on the ground, it affects the surrounding plant community which starts to change and a microhabitat is created around the log creating even more opportunity for animals and insects to thrive.
+Once the tree is on the ground, it affects the surrounding plant community which will start to change and thus create a new micro-habitat around the log with even more opportunity for animals and insects to thrive.
 If you live on a large property area that has bodies of water, a dying tree that falls and lands across a stream or pond can be used as a bridge for mammals, and can also be used as a basking site for turtles or frogs.

 If you like to hike, then you're probably aware of the threat of mountain lions.
 If a mountain lion attacks you, you probably won't have any prior warning.
-Yes, they're a big animal, and their very quiet, stalking you without you knowing it.
-Ideally they'll ambush you and go right for your head or neck - not a good situation for a human to be in.
+Yes, they're a big animal, and very quiet, stalking you without you knowing it.
+Ideally, they'll ambush you and go right for your head or neck (not a good situation to be in).
 In this case, a fallen tree might be something to avoid in nature while conducting outdoor activities.

 Mountain lions don't normally eat humans, but they might mistake you for their regular source of food since they do in-fact eat anything from mice to large deer.
 To better understand mountain lions when hiking, read more here

 A small rock pile consisting of some beautiful rocks and stones will also look stylish near a wood pile.
-Rocks absorb heat and will attract lizards, dry-land turtles and frogs giving them a place to hibernate, as a rock pile will help them to regulate their temperature.
-A pile of medium sized rocks stacked evenly will give them a safe place to multiply during the spring.
+Rocks absorb heat and will attract lizards, dry-land turtles and frogs, giving them a place to hibernate, as a rock pile will help them to regulate their temperature.
+A pile of medium sized rocks will give them a safe place to multiply during the spring.

 Dress Up Your Landscape

 Snags and wood piles are used primarily for their functional aspects and are not intended to beautify areas of your home and garden.
-If there are rough areas in your yard that could use a little "dressing up", consider some decorative yard art from Wood Worx by John.
+If there are rough areas in your yard that could use a little "dressing up", consider some decorative yard art.
 There are many styles to choose from and all designed to give your home landscape a whole new personality.
-View their entire inventory by visiting www.woodworxbyjohn.com .